SEAbdul/alx-pre_course/README.md

-My username un github is SEAbdul
+My username in github is SEAbdul